 Dr. Pottenger was one of these inspired (albeit a bit crazy) physicians that loved research.

 Dr. Pottenger studied the relative health of cats over several generations isolating the quality of food they received as his focus of research.
-Essentially, he fed one group of cats dead ‘cat food’ and the other group of cats foods that cats would more accurately represent their natural diet like raw meat, organ meats and raw milk.
-(I realize that cats in the wild wouldn’t find raw milk, but Dr Pottenger used raw milk with the second group since he gave pasteurized milk to the ‘dead food’ group.)
+Essentially, he fed one group of cats dead ‘cat food’, and the other group of cats foods that more accurately represent a natural cat diet (things like raw meat, organ meats, and raw milk).
+We realize that cats in the wild wouldn’t find raw milk, but Dr. Pottenger used raw milk with the second group since he gave pasteurized milk to the ‘dead food’ group.